These are The 6 Best Underrated Towns in Hawaii

 Things to Do: Molokai Public Library, the Port of Kaunakakai Wharf

-For visitors, it is an honor to share in their spirit, take time out from the more established Hawaiian destinations, and experience life outside the hustle and bustle.
+It is an honor for visitors to share in their spirit, take time out from the more established Hawaiian destinations, and experience life outside the hustle and bustle.